tarasevic-r/multi-task-learning/README.md

 the overfiting problem.
 The main task is binary classification, the auxiliary task is regression.

+Details about model architecture and training are presented in `notebooks/train_model.ipynb`

 ## Prerequisites
 1. Framework: Python 3.8